 For start-up robo-advisors, competing with such a firm will be a challenge, unless the new firm can provide additional features and a better return on investment combined with lower fees.

+The challenges are great for new entrants.
 Not many small-time firms have the resources to invest in upgrading their platforms and algorithms.
-I believe small independent robo-investment firms will struggle to receive a cut of the investment market, unless they are backed by powerful investors and a large sum of funds.
+Small independent robo-investment firms may struggle to receive a cut of the investment market, unless they are backed by powerful investors and a large sum of funds.

 Nevertheless, hybrid-robo firms (investment firms that combine robo-investments with a human-touch) are predicted to grow much faster than their “pure” robo-counterparts.
 And the Schwab, Fidelity, E*Trade, BlackRock and other big firms are tough to beat as they develop or acquire their own robo-advisory shops.

-What is the Future of Robo-Advisors and Human Financial Advisor Shops?
+What is the Future of Robo-Advisors and Human Financial Advisors?

 John Ndege, CEO of Pocket Risk, a provider of risk tolerance questionnaires believes that the “tipping point” for robo-advisors will be gradual.
 He expects larger firms to build or buy robo-technology and growth to slow.
 Eventually, the venture capital may dry up and valuations may stall.